minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 pro-environmental vote (1) or anti-enviornmental vote (0) and for the non-negativity of contributions @stratmann-1991 @stratmann-2002 @chappell.

-Two types of models that come into question for these are the Linear Probability Model (LPM) and the Logit, which are both frequently used in economic literature, but both come with some and downsides.
+Two types of models are the linear probability model (LPM) and the logit, both of which are widely used in the economic literature, but both of which have some drawbacks.
 The LPM is an ordinary least squared multiple linear regression with binary dependent variables.
 The benefits of using a LPM to analyse the effect of campaign contributions on voting behaviour is the fact that the linear regression can be used to estimate the effects on the observed dependent variable, so coefficients are comparable over models and groups.
 One downside of the LPM, however, is the possibility for the predicted probability to be out of range, by being either higher than 1 or lower than 0 @mood.

-In order to counter this, one can use the logistical regession or logit model, which also measures dichotomous dependent variables but the predicted probability will always stay within range of #range(2)\.
-Comparing models with various independent variables or significantly interpreting the results is challenging when using logistic regression since the distribution of the logistic regression is non-linear and thus changes in log-ods are not as intuitive to interpret as direct probabilities.
-Moreover, Mood explains that logistic effect measures can capture unobserved heterogeneity even in cases where there is no correlation between the omitted variables and the independent variables @mood @Selling2023.
+In order to counter this, one can use a nonlinear regression model, such as the logit regession or logit model, which also measures dichotomous dependent variables but the predicted probability will always stay within range of #range(2)\.
+Comparing models with various independent variables or significantly interpreting the results is challenging when using logistic regression since the underlying cumulative distribution function of this model is a standard logistic districution.
+Thus, changes in log-odds are not as intuitive to interpret as direct probabilities in a linear regression.
+Moreover, #cite(<mood>, form: "prose") explains that logistic effect measures can capture unobserved heterogeneity even in cases where there is no correlation between the omitted variables and the independent variables @Selling2023.

 Although the linear regression sometimes predicts probabilities outside of range, LPMs usually fit about as well as logit models, even in cases of nonlinearities @long1997regression @Selling2023, and their results are easier to predict than those of logit models @mood, which is why the LPM will be used as a main model for this paper.
-To encompass the major downsides of the LPM, however, a Logit Model will be included as a robustness check.
+To encompass the major downsides of the LPM, however, the Logit Model will be included as a robustness check.

 // Why not 2SLS -> @stratmann-2002 p.1
 // say that OBV in logit & LPM? @mood?

 == LPM and Logit <models-precisely>

+The specific versions of the LPM and logit model discussed above are shown in
+@lpm and @logit.

 Both the LPM and the conditional logit model will be used for the analysis.
 As shown in @models above, both are required to make sound analyses of the effect